GoogleChrome/developer.chrome.com/site/en/docs/devtools/recorder/index.md

 In the next sections, we will walk you through how to record, replay and audit the following checkout flow with the **Recorder** panel:

-{% Video src="video/dPDCek3EhZgLQPGtEG3y0fTn4v82/UcCr4JgWqpJm2n8Y5Q8W.mp4", autoplay="true", muted="true", loop="true", class="screenshot" %}
+{% Video src="video/dPDCek3EhZgLQPGtEG3y0fTn4v82/UcCr4JgWqpJm2n8Y5Q8W.mp4", autoplay="true", muted="true", loop="true", controls="true", class="screenshot" %}

 1. Add a coffee to the cart.
 2. Add another coffee to the cart.